makise-homura/rumia/README.md

 * `--config <configfile>`: Use predefined config file instead of default.
 Note: no other config files is read if this parameter is specified.
-The only parameter in command line that has meaning is the last one.
+The only parameter in command line that has a meaning, is the last one.

 * `--help`: Show usage and exit.